 Ok, we can’t talk about Munich without mentioning beer at some point.
 One all-year-round attraction (and indeed there are many local regulars) is the Hofbrauhaus.
 This gorgeous, historical hostelry has been in existence from as far back as 1644!

 It provides traditional German entertainment in the finest sense.
 At the Hofbrauhaus you can sip your beer, enjoying live music, while seated at a table which has played host to brewery visitors for more than a century.
 Not only that but you’re encouraged to carve your initials on the table!

 The actual brewery and beer itself was founded by Wilhelm V Duke of Bavaria who didn’t like the stuff on offer at the time.
 Today’s brewery has a locked glass cabinet on display where locals store their own individual beer glasses (or Stein’s) ready to be used on their next visit.

 Photo credits: Deutsches Museum by Alf Igel, Neuschwanstin Castle by mwacker69, BMW Welt by To Uncertainty And Beyond, New Town Hall by Mr G’s Travels, Macabre at Asamkirche by theqspeaks, and Hofbrauhaus by cmozz

 You’ll also find our sister blog with tips on how to build a successful travel blog at My Blogging Journey

-On my visit to Munich just before Christmas I used the pocket sized Eyewitness Top 10 guide to Munich as my guidebook of choice and now I’ve got a Top 10 guide to give away to one of my readers too.
+On my visit to Munich just before Christmas I used the pocket sized Eyewitness Top 10 guide to Munich as my guidebook of choice.

 I often take short breaks in Europe of just a weekend in one city and I’ve found the Eyewitness Top 10 travel guidebook series from Dorling Kindersley ideal in highlighting the best things to see on a short trip, while still giving some depth on a wide range of sites that might interest visitors.